American Beauty (1999 film): In popular culture

-The film was spoofed by the animated sitcom Family Guy, the 2001 Todd Solondz film Storytelling, the teen movie spoof Not Another Teen Movie, and in the 2005 DreamWorks animated film Madagascar.
+The film was spoofed by the animated sitcom Family Guy, the 2001 Todd Solondz film Storytelling, the teen movie spoof Not Another Teen Movie, the 2011 animated cartoon series The Amazing World of Gumball and in the 2005 DreamWorks animated film Madagascar.
+In the highly publicized disappearance of North Carolina resident Leah Roberts, Roberts went to a theater to watch American Beauty on March 13, 2000, shortly before vanishing.
+A ticket stub from a screening at Bellis Fair Mall in Bellingham, Washington was found among her possessions in a Jeep which had been abandoned in a remote area.

 Accolades

 American Beauty was not considered an immediate favorite to dominate the American awards season.
 Several other contenders opened at the end of 1999, and US critics spread their honors among them when compiling their end-of-year lists.
 The Chicago Film Critics Association and the Broadcast Film Critics Association named the film the best of 1999, but while the New York Film Critics Circle, the National Society of Film Critics and the Los Angeles Film Critics Association recognized American Beauty, they gave their top awards to other films.
 By the end of the year, reports of a critical backlash suggested American Beauty was the underdog in the race for Best Picture; however, at the Golden Globe Awards in January 2000, American Beauty won Best Film, Best Director and Best Screenplay.

 As the nominations for the 72nd Academy Awards approached, a frontrunner had not emerged.
 DreamWorks had launched a major campaign for American Beauty five weeks before ballots were due to be sent to the 5,600 Academy Award voters.
 Its campaign combined traditional advertising and publicity with more focused strategies.
 Although direct mail campaigning was prohibited, DreamWorks reached voters by promoting the film in "casual, comfortable settings" in voters' communities.
 The studio's candidate for Best Picture the previous year, Saving Private Ryan, lost to Shakespeare in Love, so the studio took a new approach by hiring outsiders to provide input for the campaign.
 It hired three veteran consultants, who told the studio to "think small".

 Nancy Willen encouraged DreamWorks to produce a special about the making of American Beauty, to set up displays of the film in the communities' bookstores, and to arrange a question-and-answer session with Mendes for the British Academy of Film and Television Arts.
 Dale Olson advised the studio to advertise in free publications that circulated in Beverly Hills—home to many voters—in addition to major newspapers.
 Olson arranged to screen American Beauty to about 1,000 members of the Actors Fund of America, as many participating actors were also voters.
 Bruce Feldman took writer Alan Ball to the Santa Barbara International Film Festival, where Ball attended a private dinner in honor of Anthony Hopkins, meeting several voters who were in attendance.